Duncan, Epenesa top Hawkeyes' all-Big Ten picks

 Four additional Hawkeyes received honorable mention.
 Defensive end Chauncey Golston and senior linebacker Kristian Welch were recognized by coaches and the media, defensive tackle Cedrick Lattimore was honored by the coaches and punter Michael Sleep-Dalton was recognized by the media.

 The Big Ten recognized Ohio State defensive end Chase Young as its Nagurski-Woodson Defensive Player of the Year, with coach of the year honors split.
-The media gave the Dave McClain Coach of the Year Award to first-year Ohio State coach Ryan Day, a first for a Buckeyes’ coach since Earle Bruce in 1979, and Minnesota’s P.J.
+The media gave the Dave McClain Coach of the Year Award to first-year Ohio State coach Ryan Day.
+Minnesota’s P.J.
 Fleck received the Hayes-Schembechler Coach of the Year Award from his peers.

 The Big Ten splits the announcement of its all-conference honors over two days and will recognize its top offensive players Wednesday.